Teaching & Supervision

 As a supervisor you should be available for at least 80% on site supervision.
 You will undertake an assessment of the junior doctor’s progression mid way through the placement and one at the end of the placement.
 Copies of these assessments are forwarded to WAGPET, and in turn we forward these on to the junior doctor’s tertiary hospital for their file.

-It is expected that junior doctors receive 1.5 hours of formal, structured teaching per week if they are undertaking a composite post (working 0.5FTE GP and 0.5FTE hospital) and 3 hours if undertaking a dedicated GP post (full time in general practice).
+It is expected that junior doctors receive 3 hours of formal, structured teaching per week divided across the placement posts.
+This is separate to the time set aside for completion of the online modules the first 4-5 weeks.
 Additional teaching can be made up of corridor, opportunistic teaching, practice meetings, visits to allied health etc.

 Return to top